-The SNCP has been very successful so far, with a significant reduction in the flock prevalence of the targeted serovars.
-This year, there has a lso been a significant reduction in the flock prevalence of other serovars.
+The SNCP has been very successful so far, with a significant reduction in the flock prevalence of the targeted serovars and a slight reduction in the flock prevalence of other serovars.

 (d) 1.2 The structure and organization of the relevant competent authorities.